 Star Trek’s William Shatner, 90, taps his easygoing charm while plausibly playing a “young” (72-year-old) former NASA test pilot who gets his license revoked for reckless driving when a new district attorney wants to get dangerous senior drivers off the very clean streets of Palm Springs.
 Without his wheels, Victor meets Caroline (a delightful Jean Smart, 69) on the bus, and their romance runs its bumpy course, with loopy Christopher Lloyd, 82, as his wingman and handsome Esai Morales, 58, as Caroline’s gay best friend. —T.M.A.

-Watch it: Senior Moment, in select theaters and on Apple TV
+Watch it: Senior Moment, on Apple TV

 DON’T MISS THIS: Need a little more Shatner in your life?
 We thought so, which is why we caught up with the iconic star to discuss his new movie and life at 90.
 Read all about it, here: At 90, William Shatner Hits Warp Speed